Get a no obligation quote & instant decision

 How do bridging loans work?

-Here’s the process of how bridging loans work if you own your property outright.
-Although you can also get bridging loans if you have a mortgage on your property.
+Here’s an example of how a bridging loan works if you own your property outright.
+Although you can also get a bridging loan if you have a mortgage on your property:

-2. You need to ‘bridge the gap’ in funding: You own a house worth £350,000 but there’s a delay in selling it.
-So you need an alternative way of raising the £300,000 to avoid missing out on your purchase.
+• You need to bridge the gap: You own a house worth £350,000 but there’s a delay in selling it.

-4. Your old home sells: Once your sale completes, you’ll get the proceeds of the sale, minus any selling fees.
+• Your old home sells: Once your sale completes, you receive the proceeds.

-5. Pay back the loan: The final stage is to pay back the bridging loan, plus any interest and fees.
+• You repay the loan: You pay back the bridging loan plus interest and fees.

 You can typically borrow between £50,000 and £10 million with a bridging loan.
 The amount depends on how much equity you have available.
 The maximum loan, including interest, is normally limited to 75% loan to value.
 The loan is then secured on the property or it can be across multiple properties to raise the required funds.
 Bridging loans, unlike a mortgage, are not directly linked to your income.